Water and Salt - Balanced Intake

 The biggest problem with refined table salt is that it is devoid of minerals and contains harmful additives.
 Refined table salt is typically 99.9% NaCl (sodium-chloride), a chemical that is as processed and denatured as white sugar.

 Refined salt contains additives, such as 0.01% of potassium-iodide (added to help prevent thyroid disease), sugar (added to stabilize iodine and prevent clumping), and aluminum silicate.
-Other harmful chemicals, such as inorganic iodine, dextrose, and bleaching agents, are often added during processing.

 People who eat refined salt often develop a craving for salt because their bodies are not getting the type of natural salt that it needs.
 They then tend to consume more and more refined salt, burdening the kidneys and adrenal glands and blocking the absorption of calcium.